This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 No OpenTelemetry required

-Point it at Loki, Datadog, Elasticsearch, an HTTP endpoint, or a plain log file.
-Upliftr stitches the trace itself, no instrumentation project, no spans to wire up first.
+Point it at Loki, Datadog, Elasticsearch, an HTTP endpoint, or a log file.
+Upliftr stitches the trace itself — no instrumentation project.

 Connect logs →